 In Year 5, subject examiners may, in the time between the sitting of term assessments and the meeting of the Assessment Committee (normally Thursday of the term recess), require students to undertake further assessment.
-Students are warned that they may be required to undertake such additional assessment and should take this into account when making travel arrangements for the elective term.
+A student who fails one term may be required to repeat that term in a six week remedial period immediately following Term 5:4.
+Students are warned that they may be required to undertake such additional assessment and should take this into account if making travel arrangements for the period after the end of Term 5:4.